 Designing and manufacturing of X-ray imaging systems have been carried out for several decades.
 A wide range of industrial products, such as medical CT scanners, luggage security scanners, container scanners, industrial CT scanners, etc., have been developed.
 How to make these X-ray scanners smaller, cheaper, and faster is an important subject for the industry.

 The aim of the thesis work is to design the X-ray line-scan camera with low cost, high flexibility, high performance and excellent reliability.
-In order to achieve these requirements, special attentions have been given to the design of the control unit board within an X-ray line-scan camera system, especially the digital design of the pixel DSP processor of the control unit board.
-Altera Cyclone FPGA has been chose for the implementation of the pixel DSP processor in this work mainly due to its cheap price and possibilities of real-time processing.
+In order to achieve these requirements, special attentions have been given to the design of the software of X-ray line-scan camera system, especially the digital process the pixel data from the control unit board.

 In this thesis various digital design techniques have been studied for lower noise, higher processing speed and higher reliability.
 In most commercial X-ray line-scan cameras, the frame grabber card and RS-232 port are used to transfer image and control signals to computer.
 In this thesis new interfaces such as USB 2.0 and Ethernet are implemented in order to meet the cost and flexibility requirements from different customers.
 Reliability is a critical issue for real-time processing systems such as X-ray line-scan cameras.
 This has been thoroughly studied in this thesis in order to make the system more reliable with the implemented USB 2.0 and Ethernet interfaces.
-The throughput can reach 20 Mbyte/s with USB 2.0 interface, and 25 Mbit/s with Ethernet interface.
+The throughput can reach 25 Mbit/s with Ethernet interface.
 The X-ray line scan camera prototype has been delivered for industrial tests, and the image results are presented and analyzed with mathematical software.

-Keywords: X-ray line-scan camera, pixel DSP processor, control unit
+Keywords: X-ray line-scan camera, digital image process, control unit

 ACKNOWLEDGEMENT

-This thesis was carried out in the Detection Technology Inc., during the years of 2005-2006.
-I would like to express my deepest gratitude to my supervisor Professor Hannu Heusala, for his warm advice and continuous encouragement.
-I would like also thank Mr. Mikko Matikkala for his kind help and valuable advices.
+This thesis was carried out in the Appons Technology Inc. CHINA, during the years of 2014.
+I would like to express my deepest gratitude to my supervisor Professor Yanne, for his warm advice and continuous encouragement.
+I would like also thank Mr. DianLu Gu for his kind help and valuable advices.

-This work is financially supported by Detection Technology Inc. I have benefited significantly over the years from discussions with my gifted colleagues, especially Mr. Zheng Yi who is the software designer of the X-ray line-scan camera, and Mr. Mikko Matikkala.
+I have benefited significantly over the years from discussions with my gifted colleagues, especially Mr. Zheng Jian who is the FPGA and board designer of the X-ray line-scan camera, and Mr. Mikko Matikkala.
 They helped me a lot in carrying out this thesis work.